giuseppeantoniomotisi/boneageassessment/README.md

 This script provides a modular system for Bone Age Assessment (BAA).
 It integrates various modules such as data preprocessing, machine learning, and prediction.
 Users can configure the behavior of the system using a JSON configuration file.
 >[!IMPORTANT]
 >Before using this script, ensure that you have already installed the *dataset.zip*(only if RSNA flag is `false`) or *dataset_lite.zip*.
 >In any case, before use the script, please download *weights.zip* or *weights_essential.zip* files at following link to [Google Drive](https://drive.google.com/drive/folders/1zNPHIJymBkvtQQkJgFwa-7K-x1XH2qdp).
-Once downloaded, verify if both files are present in the 'Downloads' directory, and then please proceed to unzip them.
+Once downloaded, verify that both files dataset and weights are present in the 'Downloads' directory, and then please proceed to unzip them.
+Please check, if there are not subdirectories with same name.

+> [!Tip]
+>Example:
+>```
+>..Downloads
+>├── dataset
+>│   └── IMAGES
+>│       ├── labels
+>│       ├── raw
+>│       └── processed
+>│           ├── validation
+>│           ├── test
+>│           └── train
+>├── weights
+>│   ├── best_weights.keras
+>│   ├── case_a
+>│   ├── case_b
+>│   ├── case_d
+>│   └── case_f

 ```json
 {
  "RSNA": true, // false